North and South Wheatley: Roman period

+Medieval age to present

 Around the time of Domesday (1086), Wheatley is recorded of having come under part ownership of the Archbishop of York.
 The rest came under the tenure of Roger de Busli.
 Landowners in later centuries became fragmented, they included the Markham family, the Earl of Shrewsbury, Lord Middleton and Marquess of Dorchester.

 The Grade II* listed Old Hall at North Wheatley has over the door the arms of Thomas Cartwright, and dates from 1673, possibly being the oldest dormitory building in the village.
 It is unclear if this Cartwright family were related to the Marnham family of the same name, due to the different coat of arms in use by both.
 Many of the heritage residences were primarily farmhouses for housing agricultural workers as the parish was mainly rural, with much of the surrounding land used for that purpose.

 Community & leisure

 A village hall is at South Wheatley.

 There is one public house, The Sun Inn, in North Wheatley.

 The Recreation Ground in South Wheatley lends itself to multi-use community events and sport activities, along with a children's playground.

 The Trent Valley Way long-distance path runs through the parish and villages.